 This park is made up of a scenic gorge that was formed when the Great Trough Creek cut through Terrace Mountain.
 You’ll find some impressive features, such as Balanced Rock pictured here, when you hike along the rugged trails in Trough Creek State Park.
 Rainbow Falls is another top attraction in this park.
 Consider joining one of the interpretive programs offered by the park to understand the natural resources here.

 Another scenic park that’s worth the drive is Leonard Harrison State Park, which spans 585 acres and offers impressive views of the canyon.
 Colton Point State Park is located on the opposite side of the canyon.
 Between April and October, there’s a park gift shop that you can browse.
 Also during these months, you can joint an interpretive walk or ranger program to learn about topics like watershed education, astronomy, and fall foliage.

-Located in McKean County, this 339-acre park is home to the Kinzua Viaduct, which used to be known as the tallest and longest railroad structure at 301 feet high and 2,053 long.
-It was turned into a pedestrian walkway in 2011, with a partial glass platform at the end, where you can look deep down into the gorge.
-Just be advised that the skywalk is typically closed in late fall and winter due to frost and ice conditions.
+Located in McKean County, this 339-acre park is home to the Kinzua Sky Walk, this scenic structure was created from the six historic towers of the Kinzua Viaduct, which used to be known as the tallest and longest railroad structure at 301 feet high and 2,053 long.
+With a partial glass platform at the end, you can look deep down into the gorge.

 Cherry Springs is a smaller state park in Pennsylvania that is about 82 acres in size and was named after the black cherry trees that originally grew in this region.
 It is a wild and remote place that is excellent for viewing the night sky to see the Milky Way and planets.
 This is undoubtedly one of the best places to study astronomy on the East Coast.